— Latest update: June 2022 —

 The outlook of the Japanese construction sectors is brighter than it has been for years.
-Ongoing fiscal stimulus measures, continuing reconstruction efforts following the 2011 earthquake and the more recent April 2016 earthquake, and anticipated demand from building projects for the Olympics will ensure continued demand for residential and non-residential construction.
-Japan’s Liberal Democratic Party has pledged to stimulate the domestic economy through numerous public works projects, particularly in the Tohoku region, which was heavily damaged by the 2011 tsunami and earthquake.
+Japan’s Liberal Democratic Party has pledged to stimulate the domestic economy through numerous public works projects.
+This pledge was influenced by the Japanese government preparations for the major events which were to take place in Japan, such as the 2020 Olympics and 2025 World Expo in Osaka.
+Japan suffers from a shortage of labour in the construction industry, making it Japan´s least productive sector.
+This has caused for massive investment in the robotic and artificial intelligence fields.
 However, access for foreign construction companies has never been particularly easy, and this remains a difficult market for foreigners to penetrate.

 This website and related activities are managed by the EU-Japan Centre for Industrial Cooperation, a joint venture between the European Commission's Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) and the Japanese Government's Ministry of Economy, Trade & Industry (METI).

 No less than 300 web pages with up-to-date information on Japan, more than 170 reports available as well as a lot of detailed information on the Japanese business culture.